 4. Entertaining and interactive solutions

 Whether it’s cycling to blend a smoothie, dancing for your lighting or demonstrating the science to charge a mobile phone there is fun to be had while learning about energy.
 There are many interesting innovations.
-Electric Picnic hosted www. sustainabledanceclub.com, Mr Motivator led morning dance sessions to capture kinetic energy and contribute to the event’s power supply, while Bestival has championed www.pavegen.com that harvests kinetic energy from a footstep and is suited to places with a high footfall.
+Electric Picnic hosted a Sustainable Dance Club; Mr Motivator led morning dance sessions on a specially developed ‘energy floor’ which captures kinetic energy and contributes to the event’s power supply, while Bestival has championed www.pavegen.com that harvests kinetic energy from a footstep and is suited to places with a high footfall.

 - Solar powered cinemas – provide cinemas with renewable power in remote locations whether it’s a small intimate experience like www.thesolcinema.org or the wonderful www.groovymovie.biz.
 Perhaps you prefer to create something yourself?
 Using resources from companies such as www.fireflysolar.net or www.windandsun.co.uk it is possible to create an experience that is off-grid and engages with your audience.

 - Pedal Power – encourage your audience to provide the energy source www.magnificentrevolution.org, www.powwow-pedal-power.org.uk and www.bike-power.co.uk offer this service.

 - Education – cultural and environmental programming e.g. ‘as the world tips’, art installations, performances, workshops and films that highlight the issues and provoke thought and discussion at an event as well as working with campaign groups and charities that are promoting energy conservation e.g. www.1010global.org/uk